itisameerkhan/reactjs-learning/005. Let's Get Hooked/README.md

 | 1. | Rendering refers to the process of generating a virtual representation of the UI based on the current state and props of React components.|Reconciliation, on the other hand, is the process of updating the actual DOM to reflect changes in the virtual DOM after rendering.|
 | 2. | When a component is initially mounted or updated due to changes in its state or props, React triggers a rendering process to create a new virtual DOM representation of the component and its children.| When a component is re-rendered, React compares the new virtual DOM with the previous virtual DOM to determine what changes need to be applied to the actual DOM. |
 | 3. | Rendering involves constructing the component tree, processing JSX elements, and generating a virtual DOM structure that mirrors the desired UI layout. | Reconciliation involves identifying the differences (or "diffs") between the old and new virtual DOM trees and applying the necessary updates to the actual DOM to reflect these changes.

+## ⭐ Scheduling

+If something is offscreen, we can delay any logic related to it.
+If data is arriving faster than the frame rate, we can coalesce and batch updates.
+We can prioritize work coming from user interactions (such as an animation caused by a button click) over less important background work (such as rendering new content just loaded from the network) to avoid dropping frames.

+* In a UI, it's not necessary for every update to be applied immediately; in fact, doing so can be wasteful, causing frames to drop and degrading the user experience.

+* Different types of updates have different priorities — an animation update needs to complete more quickly than, say, an update from a data store.

+* A push-based approach requires the app (you, the programmer) to decide how to schedule work.
+A pull-based approach allows the framework (React) to be smart and make those decisions for you.

+> React doesn't currently take advantage of scheduling in a significant way; an update results in the entire subtree being re-rendered immediately.
+Overhauling React's core algorithm to take advantage of scheduling is the driving idea behind Fiber.

+## ⭐ What is a fiber?

+In React, "Fiber" refers to an internal reimplementation of the reconciliation algorithm and rendering engine that was introduced in React 16.
+It's not something developers directly interact with, but it's a critical part of how React works under the hood, influencing the performance and behavior of React applications.

+Here's a breakdown of what React Fiber is and why it's important:

+### ⚡Incremental Rendering:

+* React Fiber enables incremental rendering, allowing React to break the rendering work into smaller units (called fibers) and prioritize updates based on their priority level.

+* This means that React can interrupt rendering work, adjust priorities, and resume rendering to ensure a responsive user experience.

+### ⚡Concurrent Rendering:

+* Fiber introduces the concept of concurrent rendering, enabling React to work on multiple updates concurrently and interleave rendering with other tasks, such as event handling and input processing.

+* Concurrent rendering improves the responsiveness of React applications by allowing high-priority updates to be processed quickly, even while other updates are still in progress.

+### ⚡Time Slicing:

+* React Fiber implements time slicing, a technique that divides rendering work into smaller, discrete chunks (time slices) and allocates time to each slice.

+* Time slicing prevents long-running tasks from blocking the main thread, ensuring smooth animations, responsive interactions, and a more predictable user experience.

+### ⚡Interruptible and Resumable Rendering:

+* Fiber reconciliation is interruptible and resumable, allowing React to pause and resume rendering work as needed.

+* This feature enables React to respond to user interactions, prioritize high-priority updates, and adjust rendering based on changing conditions without sacrificing performance.

+### ⚡Error Handling and Recovery:

+* Fiber introduces error boundaries, a mechanism for capturing and handling errors that occur during rendering or updating components.

+* Error boundaries help prevent crashes from propagating up the component tree, allowing React to recover gracefully from errors and continue rendering the rest of the UI.